Cover 9781785909702x

-With additional grumpy complaints about bats, overly-long constituency names and the idea of giving the vote to 16 year olds, it’s a book that will appeal to the sort of person who likes to tell you that, actually, it’s all a bit more complicated than that...
+Equal parts witty and thought-provoking, and with additional grumpy complaints about bats, overly long constituency names and giving the vote to sixteen-year-olds, it’s a book that will appeal to the sort of person who likes to tell you that, actually, it’s all a bit more complicated than that…

 Reviews